 Range: E92 Spacetime Volume

-Superproperty of: E18 Physical Thing.
-P46 is composed of (forms part of): E18 Physical Thing
+Superproperty of:

 E4 Period.P9 consists of (forms part of): E4 Period

 E92 Spacetime Volume.P10 falls within (contains): E92 Spacetime Volume

 Quantification: many to many (0,n:0,n)

 Scope note: This symmetric property associates two instances of E92 Spacetime Volume that have some of their extents in common.
 If only the fuzzy boundaries of the instances of E92 Spacetime Volume overlap, this property cannot be determined from observation alone and therefore should not be applied.
 However, there may be other forms of justification that the two instances of E92 Spacetime Volume must have some of their extents in common regardless of where and when precisely.